Skip to main content

 What should I do instead of asking AI for a summary?

 Ask for extraction, not assessment.
 Request a list of all clauses by type, ask for exact quotes from high-risk sections, and verify those sections manually.
-For assessment of enforceability, especially for restrictive covenants, IP clauses, and liability provisions, use a tool built for legal review or seek brief legal advice.
+For assessment of enforceability, especially for restrictive covenants, IP clauses, and liability provisions, use a purpose-built review tool or seek brief legal advice.